ifohancroft/PiCase40-GPIO-PCB/README.md

 5. Prettify the footprints
 6. Figure out a way to make the PCB include the male header riser, so it can be factory assembled by the board house.
 7. Update the README

+Adding this small line, just to test something.